 Financial aid may be available to you as a returning adult student.
 Financial aid is awarded by your home campus.
 Contact your home campus financial aid office for details:

 - UW-River Falls Financial Aid

 - UW-Superior Financial Aid

 To apply for federal and state financial aid, fill out a Free Application for Federal Student Aid (FAFSA).
-Even if you haven’t made a final decision about whether or not you will apply for this program, you may want to consider filing a FAFSA with our office.
+Even if you haven’t made a final decision about whether or not you will apply for this program, you may want to consider filing a FAFSA.
 Completing this form is always the first step when applying for federal or state financial aid.

 Other Sources of Financial Aid